-By completing the PIN process and verifying your account, you will get access to more account features, like adding and managing additional users, viewing your report history and submitting amendments.
-You'll also be able to add more points of contact for your business and view information about your employees' use of Paid Leave benefits as well as being able to accept or decline Power of Attorney (POA) requests from any third-party administrators (or employer agents) asking for access to your account.
+By completing the PIN process and verifying your account, you will get access to more account features, like adding and managing additional users, viewing your report history and submitting amendments, viewing account transactions, and viewing employees' benefit and weekly claim information.
+You'll also be able to add more points of contact for your business and view information about your employees' use of Paid Leave benefits as well as being able to link to and manage Power of Attorney (POA) requests for any third-party administrators (or employer agents) accessing your account.